 The historical significance of the Interstate Highway Act lies in how it completely transformed the societal landscape of America interlinking cities and opening up more of America for development.
 The act also notably negatively affected communities of color as administrators planned the new highway locations to separate or destroy poor, disadvantaged communities.

 The Interstate Highway Act held great significance in the way it transformed America.
 As the Interstate Highway System was built throughout the 1950s-1970s, America’s largest cities were finally all interconnected.

 Citizens could now more easily travel longer distances between cities and arrive faster.
 Tourism skyrocketed as motels, towns, and cities sprung along the new highways.
 Americans could now easily explore more of the country.

-Shipping products and goods was fundamentally transformed as well.
-The new interstates provided cheaper shipping costs and the use of truck transport increased dramatically.
+The act fundamentally transformed the shipping of products and goods as well.
+New interstates provided cheaper shipping costs and the use of truck transport increased dramatically.

 The Interstate Highway System also further led to the suburbanization of America.
 Primarily upper and middle class families led a mass exodus from the cities to the suburbs where land was cheaper and more accessible.
 The new highways allowed them to commute back into the cities where many jobs were located.

 The new interstates also opened up more of America for further development and settlement.
 A “sunbelt shift” occurred, during which the populations of the American South and West exploded, while the gains in the high density populations of the Midwest and East were more subdued.